Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Where can I buy chocolate-covered espresso beans?

-You can buy chocolate-covered espresso beans at grocery stores, farmers’ markets, and online.
 They are normally sold ready-packaged, but some stores sell them in the bulk foods section.
 A few coffee shops and candy stores also sell chocolate-covered espresso beans.

-When buying chocolate-covered espresso beans online during the summer, it’s worthwhile checking how they will be shipped as the chocolate can quickly melt, resulting in large chocolate lumps and the beans sticking to each other.
+When buying chocolate-covered espresso beans online during the summer, it's worthwhile checking how they will be shipped, as the chocolate can quickly melt, resulting in large chocolate lumps and the beans sticking to each other.

 To overcome this, some stores ship the chocolate-covered espresso beans with cooling pads to prevent melting.